survivejs/webpack-book/manuscript/handling_styles/02_separating_css.md

 Even though we have a nice build set up now, where did all the CSS go?
 As per our configuration, it has been inlined to JavaScript!
 Even though this can be convenient during development, it doesn't sound ideal.

 The current solution doesn't allow us to cache CSS.
-In some cases we might suffer from a **Flash of Unstyled Content** (FOUC).
+In some cases, we might suffer from a **Flash of Unstyled Content** (FOUC).
 FOUC happens because the browser will take a while to load JavaScript and the styles would be applied only then.
 Separating CSS to a file of its own avoids the problem by letting the browser to manage it separately.

 Webpack provides a means to generate a separate CSS bundles using [ExtractTextPlugin](https://www.npmjs.com/package/extract-text-webpack-plugin).
 It comes with overhead during the compilation phase, and it won't work with Hot Module Replacement (HMR) by design.
 Given we are using it only for production, that won't be a problem.